econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 # Introduction

-Franco Modigliani and Richard Brumberg (1954)[^modigliani_brumberg] were the first to propose trying to understand consumer financial choices as optimal responses to the realities of the paths of income and of spending needs over the lifetime.
+Franco Modigliani and Richard Brumberg (1954)[^modigliani_brumberg] were the first to propose trying to understand consumer financial choices as optimal responses to the paths of income and of spending needs over the lifetime.
 An enormous academic literature has followed their pioneering work (see the [literature appendix](#lit-review) for an expansive summary), but it has proven difficult to build rational optimizing models that give sensible advice about both life-cycle saving choices and about investment decisions.
 That is, the models yield implausible answers to questions about how much wealth should be retained later in life, and how much of one's retirement savings should be invested in the stock market.